dasch-swiss/dsp-docs/docs/developers/getting-started.md

 Install Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).
 Make sure to use the correct chip architecture (Intel versus Apple M1 chip).

-You will be asked in a prompt if you want to install the command line developer tools.
-Click "Install".

 ### Python

-DSP-TOOLS is written in [Python](https://www.python.org/downloads/).
+DSP-TOOLS is written in Python.
-Python comes with the XCode command line tools, but we recommend installing it separately.
+Even if there is a pre-installed version of Python on your computer, we recommend installing it separately.
 It can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).

 ### DSP-TOOLS